danielcruz1/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+This is the idea of identifying sections of code in a meaningful way.
+This makes it easier to identify how a website is organized.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Inline-block allows for height and width adjustment, and top and bottom margins.
+Display: inline will not allow top and bottom margin adjustment.

 3. What are the 4 areas of the box model?

+Content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is a version control system that allows for regulated changes to a code base.
+Allows developers access to previous versions of code in case the current version needs to be rolled back to a stable version.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.